viklund/courses/rnaseq/labs/isoform-denovo.md

 Figure taken from `Optimizing de novo transcriptome assembly from short-read RNA-Seq data: a comparative [study](http://www.biomedcentral.com/1471-2105/12/S14/S2).

-A de novo  take your reads and turn them into *contigs*.
-For more details on how **Trinity** work read the corresponding [paper](http://www.nature.com/nbt/journal/v29/n7/full/nbt.1883.html) .
+A *de novo* assembler takes your reads and turns them into *contigs*.
+For more details on how **Trinity** works, read the corresponding [paper](http://www.nature.com/nbt/journal/v29/n7/full/nbt.1883.html).

 ## Preparation